 Bringing a cinema to the borough

-2013 will see major initiatives change the very fabric of our town centres.
+2013 saw major initiatives change the very fabric of our town centres.
 The cornerstone of these will be the Arcade Site development in Walthamstow. £30million investment will bring homes, shops, jobs and a long-awaited cinema to the borough, which we know is top of our residents' wish list.
 The cinema is expected to open Winter 2014.

 Walthamstow Central Station development

-Elsewhere, 2013 will also see the multi-million pound refurbishment of our leisure centres begin in earnest.
-Leyton Gym, Walthamstow Leisure Centre and Leyton Leisure Lagoon were refurbished and work is underway at Cathall Leisure Centre will be refurbished and renamed as part of the process, whilst Waltham Forest Pool and Track will be rebuilt, providing excellent facilities for future generations of sports stars.
+Elsewhere, 2013 saw the multi-million pound refurbishment of our leisure centres begin in earnest.
+Leyton Gym, Walthamstow Leisure Centre and Leyton Leisure Lagoon were refurbished and work is underway at Cathall Leisure Centre which will be renamed as part of the process, whilst Waltham Forest Pool and Track will be rebuilt, providing excellent facilities for future generations of sports stars.

 Parks and open spaces

-We're also intent on improving every single one of the borough's parks, with Leyton Jubilee Park and Drapers Field receiving major work as well as updating play equipment at 15 playgrounds across the borough.
-Two of our libraries are also set for an overhaul.
+We're also intent on improving every single one of the borough's parks, with Leyton Jubilee Park and Drapers Field receiving major work as well as updating play equipment and surfacing at 28 playgrounds across the borough.
+Four of our libraries are also set for an overhaul.